ashvardanian/StringZilla/include/stringzilla/README.md

 GCC 10 and older miss a conforming STL `insert` and fail to build the tests.
 On macOS, prefer Homebrew Clang over Apple Clang; on Windows, MinGW with GCC works alongside MSVC.
-NVCC with CUDA 12 builds the GPU engines, which live in the separate `stringzillas` distribution.
+NVCC with CUDA 12 builds the device backends of the engine families, reached through the `_init_gpu` constructors.

 StringZilla also __compiles to WebAssembly__: the `wasm32` toolchain targets `wasm32-wasip1` with `-msimd128 -mrelaxed-simd`, which enables the `SZ_USE_V128` and `SZ_USE_V128RELAXED` kernels listed above.